Azure/aztk/docker-image/python/README.md

 # Python
 This Dockerfile is used to build the __aztk-python__ Docker image used by this toolkit.
 This image uses Anaconda, providing access to a wide range of popular python packages.

 You can modify these Dockerfiles to build your own image.
-However, in mose cases, building on top of the __aztk-vanilla__ image is recommended.
+However, in mose cases, building on top of the __aztk-base__ image is recommended.

 NOTE: If you plan to use Jupyter Notebooks with your Spark cluster, we recommend using this image as Jupyter Notebook comes pre-installed with Anaconda.